gabrielflorit/file-geocoder/README.md

 file-geocoder
 ==============

 Geocodes a file (JSON or CSV).
-Talks to a Google-style geocoder.
+Requires a Google-style geocoder.

 ## Examples